-An important aspect of understanding microbiomes is increasing our knowledge of their composition, their individual constituents – from viruses to bacteria to single-celled eukaryotes – and the functions these encode.
+An important aspect of understanding microbiomes is increasing our knowledge of both their microbial composition – from viruses to bacteria to single-celled eukaryotes – and of the functions they encode.
 For example, there are thousands of bacterial species that have been identified in the gut microbiota from metagenomics datasets, yet less than a third have been cultured in the laboratory, let alone functionally characterised.
 EMBL is interested in pioneering ways to tap into this vast store of functional information to understand the underlying molecular mechanisms of microbiome–host–environment interactions.

-EMBL’s future directions include exploring microbes in any domain of life and from any environment, especially how they form communities and interact with their natural environment or host.
-This includes related topics such as infection biology and antimicrobial resistance, for which the focus is on understanding the underlying mechanisms and transmission paths in their natural context, and devising novel strategies to combat them.
+EMBL’s future directions include exploring microbes in any domain of life and from any environment, especially how they form communities and interact with their natural environment, their host, or their predators (other microbes, phages).